utku-guclu/hydration-tracker/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# Hydration Tracker

-The Hydration App is a simple application for tracking water intake, allowing users to log their daily hydration levels.
+Hydration Tracker is a simple application for tracking water intake, allowing users to log their daily hydration levels.
 It provides features to add, view, update, and delete hydration logs.

 ## Table of Contents